|

 Yet

-Bortkiewicz's First Piano Concerto Op.
+Sergei Bortkiewicz's First Piano Concerto Op.
 16 in 1952 with the composer

-conducting, was soon forgotten as circumstances changed her curriculum.
+conducting, was soon forgotten because circumstances changed.

 |